Brain exercise is the topic today!

 In addition to all I have written here, mental exercise is fun.
 Playing apps, enjoying board games, attempting to build a card castle, or solving maths puzzles can be a wonderful amount of fun.
 I love the way it makes me and my brain feel!

-Go and enjoy exercising your brain.
+Go and enjoy your brain exercise.